arlac77/uti/README.md

 Lookup a UTI for a file name.
 First the file name extension is extracted.
-Then a lookup in the reistered UTIs for file name extions is executed.
+Then a lookup in the registered UTIs for file name extension is executed.

 #### Parameters